lukewpc/kysely-cursor/README.md

 - `MssqlPaginationDialect`
 - `SqlitePaginationDialect`

-Each dialect implements:

-- `applyLimit(builder, limit, cursorType?)`
-- `applyOffset(builder, offset)`
-- `applySort(builder, sorts)`
-- `applyCursor(builder, sorts, decodedCursor)`

-Postgres defaults to `NULLS FIRST` for ascending and `NULLS LAST` for descending to align with the cursor predicate logic.
-Other dialects emulate sensible null ordering.

 ### Codecs

-Codec are used to encode and decode the cursor to an opaque string.
+Codecs are used to encode and decode the cursor to an opaque string.
 You can compose multiple codecs into a pipeline.

 Provided: